Guide to Growing, Harvesting & Using Garlic

 • Loosen the soil with a digging fork and carefully lift the bulb out of the soil.

-• Carefully brush off excess dirt.
+• Carefully shake off excess dirt.

 storing garlic